icopy-site/awesome-cn/docs/awesome/awesome-algorand.md

 > A list of oracle solutions that allow for smart contracts to interact with the real world.

-- [Algoracle](https://www.algoracle.ai/) - Decentralized oracle networks that connect the Algorand blockchain with the real world.
+- [Gora](https://www.gora.io/) - Decentralized oracle networks that connect the Algorand blockchain with the real world.

 ## Name Services

 > A list of name services that allow for human-readable addresses.

 - [NFDomains](https://nf.domains/) - Algorand name service and marketplace for Non-Fungible Domains (NFDs) — unique, readable aliases for wallet addresses.
-- [Algorand Name Service](https://algonameservice.com/home) - ANS is a decentralized naming service.
-An Algorand smart contract stores names and governs the naming policy.

 ## Community Resources